 A former middle-school teacher and school district administrator, Ms. Blair joined the Governing Board in 2007.
 She provides research support, data analysis, and other technical assistance to Board program staff.
 Ms. Blair also provides staff support for the Board's three standing committees.
 Her prior experience includes teaching in Broward County, Florida and serving New York City's public schools by working on special initiatives for the Chancellor's office and helping to lead several youth development projects.

-Ms. Drumgold provides administrative support to the Governing Board and staff as an office manager.
+Ms. Drumgold-Barnett provides administrative support to the Governing Board and staff as an office manager.
 Her varied duties include establishment and maintenance of payroll, Board records, correspondence, publications, and staff files.
-She has primary responsibility for implementing the solicitation procedures of the nominations process for new Board members.
-Ms. Drumgold also serves as liaison for the Combined Federal Campaign.
+She has primary responsibility for implementing the solicitation procedures of the nominations process for new Board members; reconciling financial records as a contracting officer; and arranging travel needs for the Executive Director and Deputy Executive Director.
+Ms. Drumgold-Barnett also serves as liaison for the Combined Federal Campaign.

 Ms. Mwalimu serves as the Governing Board's Contracting and Executive Officer.
 In these capacities, she executes contracts for the Governing Board, manages the Board's budget submission and execution, and has oversight of the Board's administrative operations.
 In addition, she manages the personnel and administrative actions of Board members and staff.
 Ms. Mwalimu serves as the Board's Executive Officer, Principal Liaison Officer for the Office of Committee Management, and Information Technology Coordinator at the Department of Education.
 Ms. Mwalimu is the principal staff person responsible for the execution of the Board's quarterly meeting agenda and is the contact person for Federal Register notices.